braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 # Chapter 3: Architecture (Object Model)

-:::note[**Overview**]
+:::info[**Overview**]
 What mechanism permits the pre-geometric substrate to form a coherent frame for the universe based solely on axiomatic constraints?
 This chapter derives the initial structure that satisfies those constraints: a finite rooted tree.
 This topology emerges after alternative graphs fail due to contradictions in causality, connectivity, and sparsity.
 The tree functions as the causal graph at $t_L = 0$, with edges directed from a single root and timestamps increasing along paths.
 This setup ensures unidirectional influence propagation without cycles or duplicates.

 The derivation proceeds incrementally.
-First, the initial state's existence and finiteness follow from the well-founded effective influence order.
+First, the initial state's existence and finiteness follow from the well-founded effective influence order's well-foundedness.
 Next, irreflexivity, asymmetry, and timestamp inconsistencies rule out cycles of all lengths.
 Acyclicity then secures weak connectivity, which unifies the causal order, and sparsity maximizes rewrite sites.
-The depth-parity bipartition divides vertices into even and odd levels, excluding odd cycles and setting up symmetry breaking for dynamics.
-These results yield the Vacuum Structure Theorem [(§3.1.1)](#3.1.1).
+The depth-parity bipartition divides vertices into even and odd levels, excluding odd cycles by parity mismatch.

+These results yield the Vacuum Structure Theorem [(§3.1.3)](#3.1.3).

 Given this tree, the next step identifies the optimal variant: the one that best meets demands for relational uniformity and constructive potential.
 A scoring function weighs automorphism group size against orbit entropy, and exclusions eliminate unbalanced chains, asymmetric branchings, and irregular degrees.
 Only the regular Bethe fragment remains, with uniform internal degree $k_{deg} \geq 3$.
 This structure provides a balanced base, rich in 2-paths but free of biases that could affect updates.